PREVIOUS

 period.
 According to the 1995 Census, there are 2.68 residents per household in

 Jefferson County.
-Considering this projection, this development at build out
+Considering this projection, this development at build out will

-indicate that the number of residents per new household is 1.92.
+that the number of residents per new household is 1.92.
 According to

 projections by the WV Housing Development Fund, the figures are 1.89 persons